aqid98/ClimatePredictionChallengesProject2/README.md

 <span style="color:red">Mohammed Aqid Khatkhatay, Tianxiao Shen, Ziwen Ye  (Group 6)

 The goal of this project is to perform Lake Thermal Stratification Modelling and to explore the physics-guided deep learning models proposed in Read et al (2019) and Jia et al (2019).
+We shall also porpose our own models to see the performance.